-To many job-seekers, the process of writing a resume seems full of contradictions.
+To many job-seekers, the process of writing the perfect resume seems full of contradictions.
 How can your resume stand out but not come across as unusual?
 How can you make your resume easy to read but also fill it with enough details to show what you have to offer?
 How can you ensure that you meet employers’ expectations without your resume looking just like everyone else’s?

 Your resume shouldn’t be a novel, but it must be more than a simple checklist of jobs you have held.
 There is some storytelling to be done, so you have choices to make about your writing style.